Damianchii/css-interview/README.md

 > Inline level occupy only the necessary `width`, do not start on a new line.
 Examples `<span>`, `<a>`, `<strong>`.

 ## ➡️ What is the difference between CSS Grid and Flexbox?
+When would you use one over the other?
+> CSS Grid is best suited for complex layouts involving both rows and columns, while Flexbox is great for aligning items within a single row or column.

-When would you use one over the other? | Jaka jest różnica między CSS Grid a Flexbox?
+### Jaka jest różnica między CSS Grid a Flexbox?
 Kiedy użyłbyś jednego zamiast drugiego?
-> CSS Grid is best suited for complex layouts involving both rows and columns, while Flexbox is great for aligning items within a single row or column.

 > CSS Grid najlepiej sprawdza się w przypadku złożonych układów obejmujących zarówno wiersze, jak i kolumny, podczas gdy Flexbox świetnie nadaje się do wyśrodkowania elementów w jednym rzędzie lub kolumnie.

-## ➡️ What is the difference between fixed, fluid and responsive layouts? | Jaka jest różnica między układami stałymi, płynnymi i responsywnymi?
+## ➡️ What is the difference between fixed, fluid and responsive layouts?
 > `fixed`
 > * The layout has fixed widths for its elements, typically specified in pixels.
 > * Elements do not change size regardless of the screen size or device used.